Visit the Blue Mountains By Train: 2 Easy Itineraries

 There is a whole laneway of murals in Beverley Place at Katoomba

-Trains back to Sydney leave Katoomba Station hourly at twenty minutes past the hour on weekdays and twice hourly on weekends at twenty-two and thirty-eight minutes past the hour.
+Trains to Sydney leave Katoomba Station hourly at twenty minutes past the hour on weekdays and twice hourly on weekends at twenty-two and thirty-eight minutes past the hour.

 The Three Sisters, Blue Mountains, New South Wales, Australia, at sunset.